cromemcos/public/README.md

 INSTRUCTIONS TO JOIN THIS GITHUB of Cromemco Files

-- First become a member of the Cromemco Google Group, by sending an email to cromemcos@gmail.com
+First become a member of the Cromemco Google Group, by sending an email to cromemcos@gmail.com

-- Make the request supplying the email that you will use at Github
+Make the request supplying the email that you will use at Github In that same email or a second to  cromemcos@gmail.com agree to the following terms.

-- Explicitly agree by reply of email to cromemcos@gmail.com to the following terms.
-Don't forget to quote the text here in your reply.
+Don't forget to quote the text below here in your reply.

 TERMs: